Quasimorphisms on nonorientable surface diffeomorphism groups: Preliminaries

-Then, the space of nontrivial quasimorphisms $\widetilde{QH}(G)$ is infinite dimensional. \end{proposition} Here, $B(K,L,\delta)$ is a constant which comes from the Morse lemma for quasi-geodesics and depends only on $K$, $L$, and $\delta$ (see \cite{Bestvina--Fujiwara07,Bowden--Hensel--Webb21} for the definition).
+Then, the space of nontrivial quasimorphisms $\widetilde{QH}(G)$ is infinite-dimensional. \end{proposition} Here, $B(K,L,\delta)$ is a constant which comes from the Morse lemma for quasi-geodesics and depends only on $K$, $L$, and $\delta$ (see \cite{Bestvina--Fujiwara07,Bowden--Hensel--Webb22} for the definition).